mast76/workflow-runner/README.md

 - Ignores deliberately stuff like 'on push' and 'on schedule' as it is not a part of the intended scope

 ## Status
-Currently written in JavaScript planed to be rewritten in Typescript.

 ### Implements
 - Running of shell scripts in CMD, Powershell, and BASH